Program Coordinator: Richard Hutton, LRC 206, Ext. 2452

 The above semester-by semester sequencing of courses may be modified when necessary.
 Please meet with your faculty advisor for a discussion of factors, which affect planning and sequencing in this program of study.

-Cooperative Education- ACC 197 or ACC 297 may be taken after satisfactory completion of ACC 212 with Faculty Curriculum Advisor and Faculty Co-op Advisor approvals.
+Cooperative Education- ACC 297 may be taken after satisfactory completion of ACC 212 with Faculty Curriculum Advisor and Faculty Co-op Advisor approvals.
 The non-paid Co-op Education option with nonprofit entities is available in this program of study.

 VA Education Wizard VHCC Expenses eVA Transparency Reports Grow by Degrees